 For lunch, or even breakfast (much to my husband’s chagrin), I was known to pop open a can of tuna or salmon, add some mayo and mustard if on keto, or for AIP mix with olive oil, red onion, small chopped celery, turmeric, lemon juice, and olives, and just eat it in a bowl.
-(Find well-sourced salmon and tuna at either Vital Choice or Thrive Market)
+(Find well-sourced salmon and tuna at Vital Choice.)

 Having some already-chopped vegetables on hand for breakfast and lunch is a lifesaver by the way, so anytime you cut part of an onion for dinner, cut the whole thing.
 Same goes for celery and pretty much all other vegetables.
 You will never be sad that you have it there!
 It’s a nice little gift to your tomorrow-self.